 The app is a free, one time download, and offers visitors a chance to hear some of the stories behind the artifacts on exhibit.

-Coming soon in the changing gallery:
+Currently on exhibit in the changing gallery:

 Food and culinary traditions connect us to the past like almost nothing else can.
 Viewed through the lens of history, the food we eat, the recipes we treasure, and the people who join us around the table tell us who we are and where we came from.
 The time shared and stories told around the kitchen table are among our most loved experiences from childhood to old age.
 For good or bad, food evokes memory.
 It keeps tradition and cultural identity alive, while also allowing for change and adaptation.
 The pioneers on the Appalachian frontier did their best to bring pieces of the Old World with them through recipes, but they were often forced to alter those recipes to make use of what new and unfamiliar foods were available to them.
 They kept a part of the old, the part the connected them to the past, while also changing and creating something new.
 The what and how and where of the food we eat is more than the sum of its parts.
 This exhibition seeks to examine the place of food in our lives and in our past.